-• In 2020, PwC Canada joined the global PwC network of firms in a commitment to achieve net zero greenhouse gas (GHG) emissions by 2030.
+In 2020, PwC Canada joined the global PwC network of firms in a commitment to achieve net zero greenhouse gas (GHG) emissions by 2030.
 This commitment includes a science-based target to reduce absolute emissions by 50% against a 2019 baseline, which is aligned to a 1.5 degree global temperature rise scenario.
-PwC Canada has also established an internal GHG cap to mitigate post-COVID-19 emission increases.
 In July 2021, our targets were independently validated by the Science Based Targets initiative.